 If you’re after the best pumping schedule, we have some starting points for you to try, depending on your preferences for pumping and breastfeeding.

-An exclusively breast pumping schedule could be about every 2-4 hours, the same as nursing ‒ yes, even during the night, mama, to ensure a steady breast milk supply.
+An exclusive breast pumping schedule could be about every 2-4 hours, the same as nursing ‒ yes, even during the night, mama, to ensure a steady breast milk supply.

 A pumping and breastfeeding schedule could be alternating nursing and pumping, or nursing, then pumping 30 minutes to an hour later.